NatalieW96/Python-Bootcamp/slides.md

 --INSERT--                                                   1,1         All
 ```
 - After finishing press `esc` and enter `:wq` to write and quit, or `:q!` to quit without saving and go back to the terminal
-- Vim can be used to write Python files with, ie. `vim myscript.py`
+- Vim can be used to write Python files with, i.e. `vim myscript.py`

 ---